DeployBoard/deployboard-docs/docs/usage.md

 For example this will output `master:4d0r98wa` where `master` is the branch name, and `4d0r98wa` is the first 8 characters of the SHA.

+We use 3 steps for logging the deployment status:

+1. `Deploying` at the beginning.
+2. `Deployed` at the end.
+3. `Failed` in case of failure.

 ```
 jobs:
   build: